gotonode/creatures/README.md

 Here's a list of all the functions and their uses in this app:

 - "`add_creature`" creates a new Pokémon and adds it to the list
+- "`ask_for_string`" asks the user for a string value with the given parameters, and returns that string
+- "`ask_for_id`" asks the user for his/her Pokémon's ID
 - "`ask_if_caught`" is used when creating a new Pokémon and when editing an existing one
 - "`find_creature`" finds a Pokémon by its ID (integer) or name (string)
-- "`edit_creature`" changes the caught-status of the Pokémon
+- "`edit_creature`" asks for and makes changes to a selected Pokémon
 - "`remove_creature`" removes a single Pokémon, based on its ID or name
 - "`list_creatures`" lists all the Pokémon in the database in one of four different ways
 - "`find_creature_by_name`" is a helper function which does what the name suggests, returns None otherwise